 world's first women team to climb the highest mountain in each continent.
 Members hail from the worst hit districts

 of Sindhupalchok, Kathmandu and Dolakha.
-Please donate in kind and funds to help rehabilitate Nepal.
+You can donate to help us in our journey to rehabilitate Nepal.

 For support in kind write to us at

 firstname.lastname@example.org or www.facebook.com/Sevensummitswomen